Recognize words that rhyme with small (e.g., "Do ball and all rhyme?") and produce rhyme words (e.g., "Think of a word that rhymes with ball.").

 - Let the children stand side-by-side to make two walls and have them stand facing each other.

-- Let the walls (the children standing side by side) fall.
+- Let the children fall.

 - Allow the children to try to get a ball (paper balls, cotton balls, or toy balls) over one "wall."